 Key, Thomas Bassoons

-There are 2 Thomas Key (c1776-1852) bassoons in the Hichwa-Rachor database.
+The Hichwa-Rachor database contains three original bassoons of Thomas Key (c1776-1852).
 The firm flourished in London a1805 until 1858, when it was sold to Rudall, Rose & Carte.
-In addition to being a large woodwind and brass instrument maker (in the 1830s he had 40 men solely making brass instruments) he also was a music publisher.
+In addition to being a large woodwind and brass instrument maker (in the 1830s, he had 40 men solely making brass instruments), he was also a music publisher.

 Myers, Arnold.
-Historic Musical Instruments in the Edinburgh University Collection, Vol. 2, Part E, Fascicle ii: Bassoons. p.
-12.
+Historic Musical Instruments in the Edinburgh University Collection, 12, Vol. 2, Part E, Fascicle ii: Bassoons.
+Edinburgh: Edinburgh University Collection of Historic Musical Instruments, 1993.

 Waterhouse, William.
 The New Langwill Index.
 London: Tony Bingham, 1993.

 Young, Phillip.
-Loan Exhibition of Historic Double Reed Instruments.
-August 1988, p.
-69.
+Loan Exhibition of Historic Double Reed Instruments, 69.
+Victoria, Canada: University of Victoria, August 1988.

 Key, Thomas, 8 key bassoon; Key1-O-Edinburgh